Plus: Greenhouses, Garden Shows & Garden Tours

 Garden Tours & Garden Festivals

 Cities and towns all across Ontario host annual garden tours.
-For a fee (usually between $10 and $40), you can purchase a passport that will get you into the private gardens of various homeowners in a city.
+You can purchase a passport that will get you into the private gardens of various homeowners in a city.
 These are generally fundraisers for different cultural organizations, such as the Toronto Botanical Gardens’ Rosedale Garden Tour or the Grand Durand Garden Tour in Hamilton.
 For a list of upcoming garden tours, check the events page on the www.canadiangardening.com site.

 Garden festivals in Ontario usually feature a variety of different events.
 These include: